For those who want to bring a new dog into their lives, information is worth more than gold.

 Their eyes are dark brown and can either be oval or almond-shaped and will have black noses.

-Their ears will be little triangles that stick up on their head, becoming more erect when they are alert.
+Their ears will be little triangles that stick upon their heads, becoming more erect when they are alert.
 The Schip-A-Pom’s coat colors are black, brown, sable, blue, isabella, cream, and red.

 How Big is a Full-Grown Schip-A-Pom?